OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 ## Default values for attributes

 In the case of the CSV file misses some data, you can complete it with default values.
-To achieve this you have two possibilities:
+To achieve this, you have two possibilities:

 - Set default values in the settings of the entities,
-- Set specific default values directly in the CSV mapper.
+- Set default values directly in the CSV mapper.

 ### Set default values in the settings of the entities